zealousweb/abandoned-contact-form-7/README.md

 4. Go to the Plugin screen and find the newly uploaded Plugin in the list.
 5. Click ‘Activate Plugin’ to activate it.

+# Features of Abandoned Contact Form 7
+- Select your email ID field for Form in the form settings.
+-

 # How To Use

 You have to it from wp-admin > Contact > Add/Edit Contact Forms (Contact Form 7 needs to be activated before).